Panasonic G6 vs GX800

 |Olympus E-M10||Y||stereo||mono||-||-||micro||2.0||Y||-||-||Olympus E-M10|

 |Panasonic GM5||Y||stereo||mono||-||-||micro||2.0||Y||-||-||Panasonic GM5|

 |Panasonic GF6||-||stereo||mono||-||-||mini||2.0||Y||Y||-||Panasonic GF6|

 |Panasonic G5||Y||stereo||mono||-||-||mini||2.0||-||-||-||Panasonic G5|

 |Panasonic G3||Y||stereo||mono||-||-||mini||2.0||-||-||-||Panasonic G3|

 It is notable that the G6 has a hotshoe, while the GX800 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic G6 and the Panasonic GX800?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Panasonic Lumix DMC-G6: